zenonet/NeopixelTcp/README.md

 ## Libraries

 There are a few client libraries for different programming languages that allow you to control the neopixel server easily.
-The main library is written in C# however there also is one for Java
+The main library is written in C# however there also is one for Java.

+## Implementations

+Neopixel TCP is made to be implemented into as much software as possible.
+For example there already are implementations for:

+Games:
+- Potion Craft
+- Minecraft (Java Edition)

+Programs:
+- Blender

+More implementations are coming soon.